SEMOSS/remote-client-server/README.md

 - [ ] Update ImageGen class to use generic pipeline and abstract class for different image generation models.
 - [ ] Update the generation route for dynamically type checking the request for different models.
 - [ ] Add semaphore and Docker env for setting the number of conncurrent operations utilzing GPU (currently set to 1).
-- [ ] Look into multi-stage Docker builds for reducing image size.